CodeThreat/codethreat-github-action/README.md

 ```

-* If `FAILED_ARGS` conditions applies the scan results for the values you will give, it is the part where you will fail the action.
+* As the name implies `FAILED_ARGS` contains the conditions for which you want to break the pipeline (action).

-* In env section, you can use ACCESS_TOKEN or USERNAME, PASSWORD one of the authentication methods is required.
+* In `env` section, you can use either the ACCESS_TOKEN or USERNAME,PASSWORD pair as one of the authentication method.

-* Mininum one of `FAILED_ARGS` fields is required.
-Args are merge with the `and` condition between themselves.
+* Mininum one  `FAILED_ARGS` fields is required.
+If more args are provided, they will be `AND`ed together.

-* `weakness_is` fields expects both a wildcard or a direct weakness id.
+* `weakness_is` fields expects either a wildcard or a direct weakness id.
+Please checkout KStore section of  [CodeThreat](https://codethreat.com) portal application.
-You can find all the following weakness ids [here](https://codethreat.com).

 ## Args